Recidivism and Peer Influence with LLM Text Embeddings in Low Security Correctional Facilities: Results

 Finally, we provide prediction results on recidivism aggregated by receiver profiles with and without the class probabilities (Figure \ref{predictscoresreceiver_F}).
-We find the prediction accuracy improves to the tune of 35\% and 23\% for the female and male units, respectively.
+We find that the prediction accuracy improves by 35\% and 23\% for the female and male units, respectively.